lpham2525/budget/README.md

 # Unit 18 Performance Web Applications: Online/Offline Budget Trackers

-Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
-Having offline functionality is paramount to our applications success.
+Giving users a fast and easy way to track their money is important, but allowing them to access that information any time is even more important.
+Having offline functionality is paramount to our application's success.
+Enter the Budget Tracker, an application which allows the user to add expenses and deposits to their budget with or without a connection.

-This assignment adds functionality to the existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 Link to live app: https://guarded-spire-68532.herokuapp.com/

 Offline Functionality:
 -------------------------------------------------------------

-  * Enter deposits offline

-  * Enter expenses offline
+  * Enter deposits offline: type in the name and amount of the deposit, then click on "Add Funds" button.

+  * Enter expenses offline: type in the name and amount of expenses, then click on "Subtract Funds" button.

 When brought back online:
 -------------------------------------------------------------------